Editorial cover for First PCD Circuit: A Minimal Walkthrough

 Your First PCD Circuit — In Five Minutes

 PCD — Printed Circuit Description — is a programming language where every program is a verifiable circuit.
 Other languages describe instructions.
 PCD describes connections between BRIK64 monomers — just like a PCB describes physical connections between components.
-Every PCD program can be measured, verified, and certified before it ever runs.
+Every PCD program can be measured, verified, and review-scoped before it ever runs.

 In the next five minutes, you will write your first PCD circuit, run it, compile it to JavaScript and Python, and verify its certification.
 No setup wizards.
 No dependency hell.
 One binary, one command.

-Step 1: Install brikc
+Step 1: Install BRIK64 CLI

 The BRIK64 compiler is a single binary.
 One command.
 No package managers, no dependencies, no configuration files: